mjf1406/slot-scheduler/README.md

 - ⚠️ local-first: use [TinyBase](https://tinybase.org/) to implement a local-first architecture
 - ⚠️ i18n: use [next-international](https://next-international.vercel.app/docs/app-setup) for localization
 - automation: announcements can now be automated.
 User can add an announcement that is on a given date, then set the range for which to display them, e.g. only display announcements from current day to 3 weeks out.
+- UI: reduced zoom level when width is below 1280px so we can fit the whole layout in the small screen

 ### p0